-- Continued negotiations with Willowbend Apartment's legal counsel. - Staff reviewing potential new pole locations and providing feedback to the design team. - Staff engaged internal signal team and BBII signal team to determine potential Real Estate interests. - Review of proposed ESZs from BBII. - Preparation of First Written Offer package for KB Homes.
-Reviewed ESZ requirements for KB Homes to confirm acquisitions. - Reviewing parcel acquisition options for Marchese parcel with Santa Clara Valley Water District. - Potholing was completed at Diridon Hospitality site.
+- Continued negotiations with Willowbend Apartment's legal counsel and ordered updated appraisal. - Staff continues to review potential new pole locations and providing feedback to the design team. - Staff engaged internal signal team and BBII signal team to determine potential Real Estate interests. - Review of proposed ESZs from BBII. - Preparation of First Written Offer package for KB Homes.
+Reviewed ESZ requirements for KB Homes to confirm acquisitions. - Through the Real Estate weekly meetings and the BBII bi-weekly meetings, the need for additional acquisition on the Sonora Gray parcel were eliminated. - Reviewing parcel acquisition options for Marchese parcel with Santa Clara Valley Water District. - Potholing was completed at Diridon Hospitality site.
 Working with engineers to finalize design. - Staff is actively working with PG&E and VTA to gain access to their properties for potholing.
-Submitted acquisition information package/plan to PG&E for their review and working with VTA to develop safety procedures for working near each agency's operating ROW. - Finalizing appraisal map for Britannia Gateway, which requires PG&E approval.
+Submitted acquisition information package/plan to PG&E for their review and started appraisal of PG&E property based on revised design from BBII. - Finalizing appraisal map for Britannia Gateway, which requires PG&E approval.

-• Continue to negotiate for all open parcels.

-- Continue review of ESZ needs submitted by BBII compared to direction from contract. - Continue to meet with internal signal team and BBII signal team to determine potential Real Estate interests. - Commence appraisals for PG&E parcel, Google parcel, South San Francisco parcel and memorandum appraisal update for Willowbend. - Review the acquisition of the Marchese parcel.
-Continue discussions with PG&E to finalize possession date. - Confirm new acquisitions associated with the Stephens, Ideal Charter and Gray Sonora parcels. - Safety group to coordinate with VTA safety to comply with their permitting requirements. - Confirm ROW acquisitions with City of San Jose. - Finalize design for Diridon Hospitality and meet with their real estate and design team. - Work with City of San Jose to resolve underlying street interests. - Continue to work with Segment 3 and 4 owners for early access to pothole. - Make offers on the parcel for which appraisals have been completed. - Actively participate in Foundation/Pothole and Gannett Fleming weekly meetings. - Continue to work with project team to identify and analyze new potential parcels. - Map newly identified parcels.
+- Continue to negotiate for all open parcels. - Continue review of ESZ needs submitted by BBII compared to direction from contract. - Continue to meet with internal signal team and BBII signal team to determine potential Real Estate needs. - Finalize appraisals for PG&E parcel, Google parcel, and South San Francisco parcel and make offers. - Send updated Grant Deeds to Stephens reflecting the new legal descriptions. - Meet with Intuitive Surgical to discuss the modified acquisitions on their property. - Safety group to coordinate with VTA safety to comply with their permitting requirements. - Finalize design for Diridon Hospitality and meet with their real estate and design team. - Continue to work with Segment 3 and 4 owners for early access to pothole. - Make offers on the parcel for which appraisals have been completed. - Actively participate in Foundation/Pothole and Gannett Fleming weekly meetings. - Continue to work with project team to identify and analyze new potential parcels. - Map newly identified parcels.